keithtom/wildflower-journey-ui/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Testing Image File Uploads
+If testing with a local API server and uploading directly to it, instead of S3, set `VERCEL_ENV=local` in your `.env.local` file (you may need to create one).
+This will ensure the auth headers are not removed from the request to upload the file directly to the API server [ref](./pages/welcome/add-profile-info.js#L183).